 What is an abdominal aortic aneurysm (AAA)?

 The main blood vessel in your body is the aorta.
-It is a long blood vessel that reaches from your chest into your abdomen.
+It is a long blood vessel called an artery that reaches from your chest into your abdomen.
 It carries blood from your heart to the rest of your body.
 The part of the aorta in your abdomen is called the abdominal aorta.
 It supplies blood to your stomach, pelvis, and legs.

 Sometimes an area of a blood vessel wall will get weak.
 It can start to swell like a balloon and become abnormally large.
 This is called an aneurysm.
 If an aneurysm forms in your abdominal aorta and grows too large, your aorta could tear or burst.